sio/toolpot/README.md

 Helper utilites for SAP ERP users.
 No administrative access to SAP server is required or assumed

+### toolpot.windows
+Classes and functions specific to Microsoft Windows.

 # Installation and usage
 This project is (and probably will always be) a work in progress.
 The only